 Please be aware wind gusts can be a further 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.

 Part 1 warnings refer to latest warnings for details of the area affected.

 Melbourne Gale Warning 4.

 Part 2 situation at 1800 UTC refer to latest warnings for boundary of affected area and type of weather system.

-Remainder: winds not exceeding 25 knots.
+Remainder: variable winds below 25 knots.
 Slight to moderate seas.
 Low to moderate swell.

-Scattered showers and isolated thunderstorms west of 140e, increasing to heavy rain within 300nm of low.
-Scattered showers remainder south of 35s.
+Rain areas, scattered showers and isolated thunderstorms within 240nm of cold front/trough and 360nm of lows.
+Isolated showers elsewhere tending scattered south of 38s.
 Visibility reducing below 2nm in precipitation.

 The next routine forecast will be issued at 08:00 UTC Sunday.